Mississippi Gorge Regional Park: Minneapolis

 Bluff Street Park - There is an upper and lower portion of the 5.3 acre park in the Cedar-Riverside neighborhood and a trail that connects downtown Minneapolis with Bridge Number 9 and the University of Minnesota.

 Bohemian Flats - The location of the historic Little Bohemia shanty town has picnic areas and river cruise boats.

-East River Flats Park - Located just below the University of Minnesota on the east bank of the Mississippi below the bluffs, it is the training site of the women's rowing team and contains grassy areas, picnic tables, and trails.
+East River Flats Park - Just below the University of Minnesota on the east bank of the Mississippi below the bluffs, it is the training site of the women's rowing team and contains grassy areas, picnic tables, and trails.

 East River Parkway - The 2 mi pedestrian and bike trail that runs along the east bluff of the Mississippi from Washington Avenue to Emerald Street.

 Franklin Terrace Dog Park - The 1.37 acre, fenced area off Franklin Terrace in the Seward neighborhood for off-leash dogs is adjacent to Riverside Park.

 Riverside Park - The 27.68 acre park on the bluff features structures constructed by the Works Progress Administration, a playground, and a wading pool.

 West River Parkway - The 7.24 mi pedestrian and bike trail that runs along the west bluff of the Mississippi from Plymouth Avenue to Godfrey Parkway.

 Saint Paul

-Meeker Island Lock and Dam - Located at the river bottom below the bluffs, the historic dam site features hiking trails and an off leash dog park.
+Meeker Island Lock and Dam - At the river bottom below the bluffs, the historic dam site features hiking trails and an off-leash dog park.

 Visitors

-The two-park gorge area is among the ten most visited sites annually in Minnesota.
-In 2017, Mississippi Gorge Regional Park in Minneapolis had 1,189,000 total visits, and Saint Paul's Mississippi Gorge Regional Park had 1,545,300 total visits.
+The two-park gorge area is among Minnesota's ten most visited sites.
+In 2017, Mississippi Gorge Regional Park in Minneapolis had 1,189,000 visits and Saint Paul's Mississippi Gorge Regional Park had 1,545,300 visits.